Swaroop-dev/Swaroop-dev/README.md

 - 👋 Hi, I’m @Swaroop-dev currently working as software engineer at Betsol
 - 👀 I’m interested in full stack  dev primarily in javascript
 - 🌱 I’m currently learning redux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on react projects
 - 📫 How to reach me swaroopaee98@gmail.com

 <!---